huyisme-005/LaMusique/README.md

 5.  **Explore the UI**:
     *   The main page (`/`) is for song creation:
-        *   The left panel contains all song creation tools (including theme selection from a list, emotion selection with mixed emotion options, direct lyrics input/editing, melody parameters), audio input, and export/share controls, organized into a single vertically scrollable view with sections.
+        *   The left panel contains all song creation tools (including theme selection from a scrollable list with custom input, emotion selection with mixed emotion options, direct lyrics input/editing, melody parameters), audio input, and export/share controls, organized into a single vertically scrollable view with sections.
 A "Save Current Song" button is available here.
+Individual cards within this panel will show horizontal scrollbars if their content overflows.
         *   The right panel displays generated lyrics (with plagiarism scan option), melody information (including singing instructions and lyric feedback), and music video asset controls (with placeholder plagiarism scan option).
+Individual cards here will also show horizontal scrollbars if their content overflows.
     *   The "Saved Songs" page (`/saved`), accessible from the header, allows management of locally saved songs.

 ## Deployment

-This application is structured for deployment, particularly with Firebase App Hosting in mind due to the presence of `apphosting.yaml`.
+This application is structured for deployment on platforms that support Next.js.

+### **Crucial Step for AI Functionality: `GOOGLE_API_KEY`**

+For the AI features (lyrics generation, melody composition, plagiarism checks via Genkit/Gemini) to work in your deployed application, you **MUST** configure the `GOOGLE_API_KEY` as an environment variable in your hosting provider's settings.

+*   **Do NOT commit your API key directly into your `.env` file if that file is part of your Git repository.**
+*   The application's Genkit setup (`src/ai/genkit.ts`) is already designed to use this environment variable.

 ### Firebase App Hosting

+Given the `apphosting.yaml` file, Firebase App Hosting is a suitable deployment target.

 1.  **Install Firebase CLI**:
     ```bash